finos/symphony-bdk-java/README.md

 Symphony Bot SDK offers an easy way to control whether your bots are allowed to be added to public rooms or not.

 By default, bots built with the Symphony Bot SDK are able to join public rooms.
-To change that behavior, the developer just need to set the ```isPublicRoomAllowed``` in application-feature.yaml file.
+To change that behavior, the developer just needs to set the ```isPublicRoomAllowed``` in application-feature.yaml file.

 It is also possible to configure a custom message the bot would send before quitting the room, through the following configurations: